2015–16 Great Britain and Ireland floods

-The 2015–2016 Great Britain and Ireland floods were a series of heavy rainfall events which led to flooding during the winter of late 2015 and early 2016.
-11 named storms produced record level rainfall from November 2015 - March 2016 in both monthly and seasonal accumulation records.
+Great Britain and Ireland were affected by floods during the winter of late 2015 and early 2016.
+Eleven named storms produced record level rainfall from November 2015 - March 2016 in both monthly and seasonal accumulation records.

 Antecedent conditions

 Western Europe saw a series of extratropical cyclones forming in a westerly flow over the Atlantic, directing warm and moist air to the region.

 A situation developed in a similar manner to that seen during the Autumn 2000 western Europe floods, which saw catchments and soils becoming increasingly saturated.
 During November high rainfalls associated with the passage of Storm Abigail and the remains of Ex-hurricane Kate brought increasingly high river flows.
 Many parts of north-west Britain saw almost double the average monthly rainfall for November fall, with the month becoming the second-wettest to affect north-west England and North Wales (behind November 2009) since records began in 1910.